 I’m not a violent person, but there are several kinds of bugs that bring out the exterminator in me.
 Right now, it’s ants and mosquitoes.
 I just don’t see their purpose.

 A boy is missing after three teenagers went fishing during the early hours this morning.
 Montcalm County Sheriff’s Office deputies were dispatched to Little White Fish Lake in Pierson Township regarding a boating accident.
 The information the deputies have received is three male teenagers launched their 14-foot aluminum boat at the public boat launch.
 A short time later, the boat began to take on water and capsized.

-A Greenville man pleaded no contest Thursday to a charge related to a stabbing incident at the Wesco gas station in Greenville.
+A Greenville man was sentenced to jail time Thursday after a stabbing incident at the Wesco gas station in Greenville.
 Eric Tett, 27, was originally charged with assault with a deadly weapon, assault with intent to do great bodily harm less than murder and vehicle tampering.

 No students were on a Montcalm Area Intermediate School District (MAISD) bus that crashed in Greenville Friday afternoon.
 The MAISD bus was traveling southbound on Lafayette street (M-91) when it slid through a red light at the intersection of Lafayette and Van Deinse streets and collided with a Dodge Ram 2500.

 Lottery retailers throughout the area are seeing a substantial increase in customers purchasing tickets for the Mega Millions game which this past week climbed to more than $500 million.
 That’s a 5 followed by eight zeros, folks, or $500,000,000; a lotta green in anybody’s book.
 This amount sets a new record for the Mega Millions jackpot.
 The final jackpot is at least $540 million after brisk ticket sales.